bjrnwnklr/cheatsheets/nltk.md

 You can use:
 - `nltk.word_tokenize(text)` - this splits by whitespace and other symbols like quotes (e.g. splits "don't" into "do" and "n't" - so not really useful)
-- `nltk.tokenizer.toktok.ToktokTokenizer.tokenize(text)` - this seems to preserve contractions e.g. "don't"
+- `nltk.tokenize.toktok.ToktokTokenizer.tokenize(text)` - this seems to preserve contractions e.g. "don't"

 Example: